Fractal

 There is another way.

-Fractal Programming frees firms from the need for relational databases and their attendant overhead.
+Fractal Computing frees firms from the need for relational databases and their attendant overhead.
 For the first time in a generation, perhaps two, a company can actually understand their data in those 3 tables.

 Even the business exec understands: the customer, what they do, what do we want to do about it?
 Three data locations.